PlaidSystems/Spruce-Hubitat/README.md

 App Code
   - https://raw.githubusercontent.com/PlaidSystems/Spruce-Hubitat/master/apps/Spruce%20Connect.src
   - After importing and saving App code, enable OAUTH in the App.
 Select OAUTH from the upper right corner and Enable, then select Update to finish the install.

+**Code Update Overview**

+Periodically this code may be updated.
+WHen changes are made, the revision will change and updating the code on your account will be necissary.
+The exsisting app and drivers do not need to be removed.
+Simply import the new files over the exsisting files following the same steps in the Code Install Overview.
+No additional setup or changes should be required.

 **Install Overview**